 Thru-Hull lights (THX) have a shaft, usually a standard 1”/25mm in diameter, installed through the hull.
 Thru-Hull light fittings, have the added security of internal attachment, as well as being fixed using epoxy externally, and also benefit from external drivers which can be installed in easily accessible locations, and the ability to easily bond to the vessel’s protective bonding system.

-Thru-Hull Interchangeable (TIX) lights share the benefits of thru-hull fixtures above, and additionally enable the LED light unit (LED cartridge) from inside the hull without having to haul-out or lift the vessel out of the water.
+Thru-Hull Interchangeable (TIX) lights share the benefits of thru-hull fixtures above, and additionally enable the LED light unit (LED cartridge) to be removed from inside the hull without having to haul-out or lift the vessel out of the water.
 All Lumishore TIX (Interchangeable Thru-Hull) lights have the additional benefit of integrated internal drivers, which means fewer components to be installed, thereby reducing installation time, wiring runs, complexity, and costs.

 Flush-fit vs proud-mount: